Mohammad-Momany/RockPaperScissors_CPP_Project1/README.md

 # RockPaperScissors_CPP_Project1

-The solutions for the Project1 in the course 5 by Mohammad Abu-Hadhoud
+Solution to the first project in the fifth course by Muhammad Abu Al-Hadhud